- Save up to £100 per person on holidays with Broadway Travel

 Light cotton clothes are ideal for the summer in Bodrum from the beginning of June to the end of September, even for evenings.
 At the height of summer from June to August the UV is very high and precautions must be taken against sunburn.
 From September an extra layer may be required after dark, and by the middle of November it might be an idea to have an umbrella to hand.
 From the beginning of December to the end of March on days when the sun is not shining you will probably be glad of a sweater.
 Bodrum weather can be cold at times.

-Check the weather in the Bodrum and Izmir Coast for a particular month by selecting from the list below.
+Check Bodrum & Izmir Coast holiday weather averages for a particular month by selecting from the list below.
+Monthly weather guides include figures for temperature, rainfall, sunshine hours and sea temperature plus daily sunrise & sunset times.

 Get FREE travel offers